wp-plugins/opensearchserver-search/readme.txt

 = Installing an OpenSearchServer instance =

-Two ways to get an OpenSearchServer instance:
+There are two ways to get an OpenSearchServer instance:

- * Deploy it on your own server by reading the [OpenSearchServer documentation](http://www.opensearchserver.com/documentation/ "OpenSearchServer documentation")
+ * Deploy it on your own server as explained in the [OpenSearchServer documentation](http://www.opensearchserver.com/documentation/ "OpenSearchServer documentation")
- * Or use an OpenSearchServer SaaS instance [OpenSearchServer SaaS service](http://www.opensearchserver.com/#saas "OpenSearchServer SaaS services")
+ * Or use an OpenSearchServer SaaS instance [OpenSearchServer Software as a Service instances](http://www.opensearchserver.com/#saas "OpenSearchServer SaaS services")

 = Installing the plugin =

-   1. Check you have a running OpenSearchServer instance
+   1. Verify that you have a running OpenSearchServer instance
-   2. Uncompress the plugin archive to wp-content/plugins folder of your WordPress installation.
+   2. Uncompress the plugin archive in the wp-content/plugins folder for your WordPress installation.
    3. Activate the OpenSearchServer Search plugin via WordPress settings.
-   4. Open OpenSearchServer settings page and fill the form with instance settings.
+   4. Open the OpenSearchServer settings page (in the Plugins menu) and fill the form with your desired settings
-   5. Choose type of content and taxonomies to index, save Index Settings.
+   5. Choose the types of content and the taxonomies to index, save your Index Settings.
-   6. Create index by clicking on "(Re-)Create the index".
+   6. Create your index by clicking on the "(Re-)Create the index" button
-   7. Content from WordPress can be pushed to newly created index by clicking "Synchronize / Re-index".
+   7. New and modified content from WordPress can be pushed into your newly created index by clicking the "Synchronize / Re-index" button.

 == Frequently Asked Questions ==

 = What is OpenSearchServer? =

-Open Search Server is a search engine software developed under the GPL v3 open source licence.
+Open Search Server is a search engine developed under the GPL v3 open source licence.
 Read more on http://www.open-search-server.com

 = How to update the search index? =

-Using the Reindex-Site button in the OpenSearchServer Settings page.
-While posting a page or a post OpenSearchServer plugin automatically indexes the post or page
+Use the Reindex-Site button in the OpenSearchServer Settings page.
+By default the OpenSearchServer plugin automatically indexes any new post or page

-= When I click Create-index/Save button or reindex button I got an exception saying "Bad credential" =
+= When I click the Create-index/Save button or the Reindex button I got an exception saying "Bad credential" =

-Check that the credentials used in the plugin page is correct against the ones created in OpenSearchServer instance, under the privilages tab.
+Check that the credentials entered in the plugin page match the ones entered in your OpenSearchServer instance, under the Privileges tab.

-= I get an error when I install opensearchserver "Fatal error: OSS_API won't work without curl extension in "opensearchserver-search\OSS_API.class.php" on line 23" =
+= I get an error when I install Opensearchserver.
+"Fatal error: OSS_API won't work without curl extension in "opensearchserver-search\OSS_API.class.php" on line 23" =

-Check that CURL extension for PHP is enabled on your server, else install it.
+Check whether the CURL extension for PHP is enabled on your server, and install it if necessary.

 = How to customize/style the search page? =

-Copy the file opensearchserver_search.php from the directory wp-content/plugins/opensearchserver-search to your current theme folder (wp-content/themes/twentyfourteen).
+Copy the opensearchserver_search.php file from the wp-content/plugins/opensearchserver-search directory to your current theme folder (for instance wp-content/themes/twentyfourteen).
-Customize the layout as per your needs.
+Customize the layout as needed.

-= Will this plugin work with a multisites installation? =
+= Will this plugin work with a multi-sites installation? =

-Yes, this plugin supports multisites installation.
+Yes, this plugin supports multi-sites installation.

-= I already manage my OpenSearchServer index in another way (web crawler).
-Can I use this plugin to plug my Wordress search page to my existing index? =
+= I already manage my OpenSearchServer index in another way (using web crawler).
+Can I use this plugin to plug my WordPress search page into my existing index? =

-Yes you can: enable the "Search only" mode to switch off sending of data (new posts and pages) from Wordpress to OpenSearchServer.
-Warning: you may however need to first create your index with this plugin before enabling "Search only mode" to ensure creation of all needed schema's fields.
+Yes you can: enable the "Search only" mode to stop sending data (chiefly new posts and pages) from Wordpress to OpenSearchServer.

+Warning: you may first need to create your index using the OSS WordPress plugin before enabling the "Search only mode".
+This ensures that the necessary fields are all created in the schema of your index.

-= I get this PHP warning when saving query settings: "Warning: OSS Returned an error: "Error com.jaeksoft.searchlib.web.ServletException: com.jaeksoft.searchlib.SearchLibException: Returned field: The field: thumbnail_url does not exist" =
+= I get the following PHP warning when saving my query settings: "Warning: OSS Returned an error: "Error com.jaeksoft.searchlib.web.ServletException: com.jaeksoft.searchlib.SearchLibException: Returned field: The field: thumbnail_url does not exist" =

 You probably updated to a recent version without re-creating your index.
 You need to re-create your index and re-synchronize data.

 = What are the available filters and actions? =

-Learn everything about available filters and actions [at our documentation center](http://www.opensearchserver.com/documentation/plugins/wordpress.md).
+Learn everything about the available filters and actions [in our documentation center](http://www.opensearchserver.com/documentation/plugins/wordpress.md).

-= Indexing crashes before sending all documents to OpenSearchServer =
+= The indexing process crashes before it can send all documents to OpenSearchServer =

-Full re-indexing can really be a memory-consuming task.
-If your server does not allow for such memory to be used by PHP try indexing your content by range.
-To do so, use the `From document` and `to document` text fields located above the `Re-index / Synchronize` button.
+Fully re-indexing can hit the memory quite hard.
+If your server does not allow for that much memory to be used by PHP, try indexing your content in smaller spans.
+To do so, use the 'From document' and 'to document' input fields located above the 'Re-index / Synchronize' button and determine through trial and error how many documents your server will let you process in one go.

 = How can I translate the plugin =

-Copy file `lang/opensearchserver-fr_FR.po`, rename it with your country code and translate its content.
+Copy the `lang/opensearchserver-fr_FR.po` file, rename it with your country code and translate its content.
 Feel free to submit us your translated files!

 _Serbian translation provided by Ogi Djuraskovic - [http://firstsiteguide.com](http://firstsiteguide.com)_.